 “We’re not asking for a charitable contribution, we’re asking you to invest in the people that will potentially be able to stay with you, your organization, develop a career, it’s good for the community and good for your business.”

 “There is a direct correlation between violence and jobs and job training.
-We have demonstrated over the past seven years that when our young people are provided opportunities, our violence goes down.”
+We have demonstrated over the past ten years that when our young people are provided opportunities, our violence goes down.”

 —Councilman Ben Gray, City of Omaha